 This may have been the most difficult of Shero’s offseasons, but Ty Smith was the icing on the cake.
 New Jersey was patient in allowing Smith to develop with the WHL’s Spokane Chiefs, and that decision seemed to pay off.
 Smith didn’t blow the doors off his rookie season, but he had a solid debut to his NHL career, finishing with 23 points in 48 games in 2020-21.
 He’s only 21 years old and has plenty of room to develop, so the Devils may have a good one on their hands.

 Had we been grading this class six months ago, Smith would likely have been the only player to get a grade.
 But the sudden emergence of Yegor Sharangovich changed that in a big way.
 The 2018 fifth-round pick broke out in 2020-21, finishing with 16 goals and 30 points in 54 games — a 24-goal, 45-point pace over 82 games.
 He now appears ready to stay in the NHL, and should be an instrumental part of the Devils’ rebuild 2.0.
 There’s also Akira Schmid, who was recently named USHL Goaltender of the Year, and will begin his pro career in 2021-22.

 2019: Lightning Strikes Twice in NJ

-For the second time in three years, the Devils won the draft lottery and an air of suspicion had set in.
-As Shero approached the podium in 2019, fans and media rallied in anticipation of the Devils selection of Jack Hughes.
-Hughes had been labeled a “generational talent” with similarities to Wayne Gretzky and Connor McDavid.
-The Devils have never seen such a player.
-Kaapo Kakko made a late charge in the rankings but the Devils had a rendezvous with destiny.
+For the second time in three years, the Devils won the draft lottery, and an air of suspicion had set in.
+As Shero approached the podium in 2019, fans and media rallied in anticipation of the Devils’ selection of Jack Hughes, who had been the favored no. 1 pick for a couple of years prior to his selection.
+Though Kaapo Kakko made a late charge in the rankings, the Devils had a rendezvous with destiny and selected Hughes.